GuanceCloud/datakit/internal/export/doc/en/inputs/flameshot.md

     **Notes:**

     - No reliance on JVM Safepoint; extremely low overhead.
-    - If using a non-standard JDK image, ensure the Sidecar mounts the target JDK path, `/tmp`, and any runtime paths required by JVM Attach; otherwise `jcmd` may be unable to attach to the target JVM.
     - If you want Flameshot to automatically discover and upload a post-OOM `.hprof` summary, the JVM must explicitly enable `-XX:+HeapDumpOnOutOfMemoryError` and configure `-XX:HeapDumpPath=...`.
 Setting `FLAMESHOT_OOM_HPROF_ENABLED=true` alone does not modify the target JVM startup options.
     - `HeapDumpPath` must point to a directory or file path inside a volume shared by both the application container and the Flameshot Sidecar.
 A stable and process-distinguishable dump path is recommended.
-    - If you want Flameshot to capture lightweight `jcmd` snapshots at high memory watermark, make sure `jcmd` is available inside the application container, or accessible from the Sidecar through the shared JDK path.
-In production, it is recommended to use `jcmd` from the same JDK distribution and major-version family as the target JVM.
-    - For both `jcmd` snapshots and `.hprof` summary recovery, declare the relevant Flameshot feature flags explicitly in deployment manifests instead of relying on implicit defaults.
+    - Declare the `.hprof` summary recovery feature flags explicitly in deployment manifests instead of relying on implicit defaults.

 === "Go (Coming Soon)"